On Rational Choice and the Representation of Decision Problems: Additional Examples

-\begin{example}[Conditional $\TList_2$ satisficing] The set of alternatives $X$ is partitioned into two sets, $K$ (known, or default) and $N$ (new).
-Given a problem $a \in \TList_2 \, X$, if more than half of the elements in $\sem{a}$ are known elements, choose the first element of the list which is in $K$.
-Otherwise choose the maximal element of the list according to some predetermined order $(X, \succ)$ as in Example \ref{example-max}. \end{example}
+\begin{example}[Conditional $\TTree$ satisficing] The set of alternatives $X$ is partitioned into two sets, $K$ (known, or default) and $N$ (new).
+Given a problem $a \in \TTree \, X$, if more than half of the elements in $\sem{a}$ are known elements, choose the first (on a depth-first search) element of the binary tree which is in $K$.
+Otherwise choose the maximal element of the binary tree according to some predetermined order $(X, \succ)$ as in Example \ref{example-max}. \end{example}

 \begin{example}[Choose default on large problems] Assume the agent has a default choice $x \in X$ in mind and a size threshold $N$.
 Consider the procedure that given $a \in T X$ returns $x$ when $x \in \sem{a}$ and $|\sem{a}| > N$, or else returns the maximal element in $\sem{a}$ according to some predetermined order $(X, \succ)$ as in Example \ref{example-max}. \end{example}